Otto Jaekel: Work

 As a paleontologist, Jaekel specialized in the study of fossil vertebrates, particularly fishes and reptiles.
 However, 27 of his publications were about echinodermata.
 In addition, he wrote about politics, law, literature, and art.
 He was an accomplished painter and used his skills to produce landscape paintings that illustrate the geology of the Pomeranian coast.
 Furthermore, his collection of Japanese Ukiyo-e wood block prints was among the most important in Germany and featured in several exhibitions and catalogs.

 Jaekel and Eto von Zschock working on a Plateosaurus, 1912.

+Otto Jaekel, Cliff coast with beach, 1907.

 Apart from his publications, Jaekel's most prominent contribution to vertebrate paleontology lies in the excavations in Wildungen (1890-1903) and Halberstadt (1909-1912), both of which he supervised.
 In Wildungen, various forms of Devonian fishes were excavated, while Halberstadt yielded a large number (more than thirty) of the dinosaur Plateosaurus.
 He described a second species of Plateosaurus in 1914.

 During World War I, in which he served as a Hauptmann (Captain) in the 210th Prussian Infantry Regiment, Jaekel attempted to re-start excavations at the southern Belgian town of Bernissart, where several dozen specimens of the dinosaur Iguanodon had been dug up in the 1870s.
 Although he eventually succeeded in persuading the German occupation authorities to support his initiative, the attempt had to be abandoned after the German army withdrew from the area in November 1918, following its surrender.